 - Can you request an extension from the court?

 - Can the mistake be corrected with additional pleadings?

 Come up with two plans for addressing the problem: a primary and secondary.
 For both plans, be sure to indicate a timeline to correct the mistake and any costs involved to the firm or client.

 3) Don’t Dodge

 Time to own up to your screw up.
-Contact your supervising attorney and tell them that there is a mistake has been made with matter X, and that you need to discuss it with them.
+Contact your supervising attorney and tell them that there is a mistake has been made with matter X, and you need to discuss it with them.
 Once you’re in their office, don’t try and shift the blame or avoid responsibility for the our failure.
 Completely own the problem.

 - Explain the situation leading up to the mistake.